thorstone25/qups/README.md

 ```

 #### [MUST](https://www.biomecardio.com/MUST/documentation.html)
-To enable the usage of a `parallel.ThreadPool` with `simus.m`, GUI and file I/O calls such as those used in `AdMessage` and `MUSTStat` must be removed from `pfield.m` and/or `pfield3.m`.
+To enable the usage of a `parallel.ThreadPool` with `simus.m`, GUI and file I/O calls such as those used in the `AdMessage` and `MUSTStat` functions must be removed from `pfield.m` and/or `pfield3.m`.
 It is safe to comment out the advertising and statistics functions.